kovzol/RegularNGons/README.md

   * [Some interesting properties of the regular decagon](https://www.geogebra.org/m/WRpmrAmH)
   * [Some properties of a regular 17-gon](https://www.geogebra.org/m/V6Zdjzza)

-## Known issues
+## Known issues and workarounds

   * Note that for bigger _n_ the computations may be slow, or some computation steps may be timed out or the application can crash.
   * You may use the console of your browser by pressing F12 on the startup to get more information on the progress.
   * Some checked cases are duplicated because intersecting different diagonals may result in the same point.
-  * Some browsers are not working properly.
+  * The tool is not working properly in some browsers.